-No matter if we consider private or strictly business matters – contacts with the Chinese people require the knowledge of and familiarity with Chinese customs.
+No matter if we consider private or strictly business matters – contact with the Chinese people requires the knowledge of and familiarity with Chinese customs.
 The intricacies of Chinese etiquette and different social relations models can pose a challenge, but even at the stage of scheduling, discrepancies may arise.
 When people around the world sit down at their Christmas dinners, life in China moves at a regular rate.
 Nonetheless, the Chinese calendar offers many opportunities to celebrate.
 Below is a list of China holidays in 2021, with particular reference to public holidays.

 China holidays 2021

-Since dates of Chinese holidays are based on the lunar calendar, they take place every year at a different time of the month or even move between two different months.
+Since the dates of Chinese holidays are based on the lunar calendar, they take place every year at a different time of the month or even move between two different months.
 Below we present a list of Chinese holidays in 2021.

 Chinese New Year 2021